hotbso/openSAM/README.md

 SAM_Library is not required.
 Then copy file "openSAM_Library/zero_config_dgs/sam.xml" into your scenery and you are done.

-## Zero configuration SAM library jetways" for scenery creators
+## Zero configuration "SAM library jetways" for scenery creators
 In case XP12 default jetways are not sufficient SAM library jetways can be used with zero configuration. \
 SAM_Library in required. \
 Just place them with proper initial orientation of the tunnel in WED.
 At runtime the cabin will point